zeptocosm/tempchan/README.md

 # Tempchan

-[Tempchan](https://tempchan.com) is a platform for making throwaway discussion boards, which are:
+[Tempchan](https://tempchan.com) is a tool for making throwaway discussion boards, which are:

 * Anonymous - No account is required.
 * Private - Each board has a secret link, and only people with the link can read or write posts.
 (This is enforced by end-to-end encryption.)